maarten-pennings/WordClock/README.md

 two LEDs in the NeoPixels: green (0x00FF00) and blue (0x0000FF) for 1 to 16 NeoPixels.
 Finally I measured when more than 1 LED is on: purple (0xFF00FF) and white (0xFFFFFF).

-All in all, 8 experiments, each with 1 to 16 NeoPixels:
+All in all, 8 experiments, each with 1 to 16 NeoPixels.
+The [script](NeoPixelAmps) was short, but doing all the measurements took quite some time.
+I manually logged all [results](NeoPixelAmps/NeoStats.txt), and then tabulated them in Excel:

 ![Power usage table](imgs/powertab.png)

-and here is the usage graphed:
+Here is the usage graphed:

 ![Power usage graph](imgs/power.png)